Questers Grants and P&R and Education Projects

 Chapters may submit recommendations for the State President’s project each year to the executive board.
 The state president decides on the project for her term.
 The project can be for 1 to 2 years but it must be completed by the end of her term.
 Chapters may also donate to State President's project.
 Previous projects include:

-The International Questers organization funds International P&R and Education Grant awards.
-Grants are awarded at the International Convention (in even years) to state chapters that have approved grants.
+The International Questers organization funds International P&R and Historical Education Grant awards.
+Grants are awarded at the International Convention (in even years) to state chapters that have approved grants for P&R and in odd years for chapters with approved grants for historical education.
 These grants are funded by dues and donations from chapters throughout the United States and Canada.
-International grants are also awarded at the International Convention (in odd years) for historical education.